-Don’t worry, it’s definitely possible to aid your talent optimally by purchasing the best vocal microphone in this price range.
+Don’t worry, it’s definitely possible to fully show your talent by purchasing the best vocal microphone in this price range.
 You don’t have to spend thousands to get incredible recordings in your studio.

 The RØDE NT2-A Microphone

-Since the development of the NT2 microphone, it has undergone numerous upgrades.
+Since the development of the NT2, it has undergone numerous upgrades.
 They now use Australian internal parts instead of the original Chinese components.
 This resulted in the new RØDE NT2-A mic.
-During this change the quality of the microphone improved, yet the price remained virtually the same as it;s predecessor.
-That is one of the reasons this model is so popular.
+During this change the quality of the microphone improved, yet the price remained virtually the same as it’s predecessor.
+It’s one of the reasons this model is so popular.

 The NT2-A has been upgraded quite significantly over the years, not only externally but internally as well.
-You can now choose between a 40 Hz or 80 Hz low-cut frequency, which is mainly used to filter out movement or background noise.
+You can now choose between a 40 Hz or 80 Hz low-cut frequency, which is mainly used to filter out movement, low rumbles, or background noise.

 As an added extra, the new RØDE NT2-A comes with a pop shield and an SM6 shock mount that cradles the microphone.
-They help filter out any unwanted bumps, low-frequency rumbles and background noise.
+Along with the high-pass filter they also help to remove any unwanted bumps, knocks, and low-frequency rumbles.

-It also comes with an added DVD tutorial on:
+It also comes with an added downloadable video tutorial on:

 - How to properly use the NT2-A